Projetos-Pessoais-gbrito/personal_annotations/42Studies/05 - Annotations Get_Next_Line/Do i can get_next_line ?.md

 <p>The read func holds the last position readed so it can read from the start of the last pos holded, like example bellow</p>
 ![[ex_read_func.png]]

+When read is called like read(fd, get_next_line, 0) < 0, its a verification to see if read can open the file.

+Usually the num max of fd to open in a OS is 1024.

 <h4 align="center">Malloc()</h4>
 ![[man_malloc.png]]